akashmodak97/Competitive-Coding-and-Interview-Problems/README.md

 # Competitive-Coding-and-Interview-Problems

 This repo contains some problems from different popular coding platforms like Code Chef, Leet Code, Hacker Blocks, Interview Bit and Hackerrank.
-If you like this repo, then don't forget to put a <b>✰</b>
+If you like this repo, then don't forget to put a star <b>✰</b><

 # Leet Code
 1. Maximum Sub Array